slack-lackey/docs/README.md

 ## Contributors

-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification and is brought to you by these [awesome contributors](./CONTRIBUTORS.md).
+This project is brought to you by these awesome contributors.

 <a href="https://opencollective.com/git-point/sponsor/9/website" target="_blank"><img src="./assets/whiteboards/billy-bot.png" height="40"></a>
 <a href="https://opencollective.com/git-point/sponsor/9/website" target="_blank"><img src="./assets/whiteboards/chris-bot.png" height="40"></a>